craigbuckler/rooftrain/src/pages/roof-training-courses/roof-estimating.md

 * measuring simple and complex shapes
 * creating material and quantity lists.

-Although intended for merchants, the course would benefit roofing and building contractors looking to improve on their knowledge and confidence in an important part of their business.
+The course benefits roofing and building contractors looking to improve on their knowledge and confidence in an important part of their business.

 ## Training course dates and venue